 Retail health clinics are located within retail stores, such as pharmacies and big box stores.
 Retail clinics are staffed by nurse practitioners and physician assistants, with no doctor present.
 They are not designed to address pressing issues.
 Instead, they are geared towards smaller health needs that patients can deal with at their convenience.

-You may worry about the quality of care, but studies show that patients with low-acuity problems receive the same caliber of care, if not better, as compared to going to the doctor’s office.
+You may worry about the quality of care, but studies show that the quality of care at retail clinics is high, if not better, as compared to going to the doctor’s office.

 When should you go to a retail health clinic?